grobian/carbon-c-relay/carbon-c-relay.md

     unreachable, and as such failover strategies to kick in before the queue runs high.

+  * `-E`:
+    Disable disconnecting idle incoming connections.
+By default the relay disconnects idle client connections after 10 minutes.
+It does this to prevent resources clogging up when a faulty or malicious client keeps on opening connections without closing them.
+It typically prevents running out of file descriptors.
+For some scenarios, however, it is not desirable for idle connections to be disconnected, hence passing this flag will disable this behaviour.

   * `-c` *chars*:
     Defines the characters that are next to `[A-Za-z0-9]` allowed in metrics to *chars*.
 Any character not in this list, is replaced by